kubernetes-sigs/kustomize/releasing/README.md

 gorepomod pin kyaml --doIt
 ```

+If there is a cli-utils dependence,
-Pin to the version of cli-utils you just created
+pin to the version of cli-utils you just created
 ([releases](https://github.com/kubernetes-sigs/cli-utils/releases))

 ```